EU watchdog backs easier infrastructure investment

+* Hengda real estate, a subsidiary of co, its related subsidiaries and project co entered into 10 project agreements with fund manager

-FRANKFURT EU insurance watchdog EIOPA has come out in favor of rules that will make it easier for insurance companies to invest in infrastructure, provided their risk management is up to the task.
+FRANKFURT, Sept 29 EU insurance watchdog EIOPA has come out in favour of rules that will make it easier for insurance companies to invest in infrastructure, provided their risk management is up to the task.

 The European Insurance and Occupational Pensions Authority (EIOPA) made its views known to EU rule-setters, just a day before they are due to unveil plans for a "capital markets union" to help finance jobs and growth in Europe's sluggish economy.